mvolkmann/blog/src/migrating-from-react-to-htmx.md

 - State

   All the state is only maintained on the server in the htmx version.
-  In the Next.js version, `dogMap` is maintained in both the server and client.
+  In the Next.js and SvelteKit versions,
+  `dogMap` is maintained in both the server and client.

 - Reactivity